danieljcave/inphysical-plans/README.md

 ### Create a post page:
 Users who are logged into the blog are able to create posts.
 Once a user has registered their account they can get right into creating blog posts.

-The first think they need to do is navigate to the "Create a Post" in the nav bar.
-If this is not avalible it is because they are not logged in.
+The first thing they need to do is navigate to the "Create a Post" in the nav bar.
+If this is not available it is because they are not logged in.
 If it is then they follow the link and will be brought to the Create a post page.
 This will allow the User to Enter a Title, Image and content.
 Users have the ability to edit their blog posts using the Summernote widget that offers a range of text editings, such as font colour, text sizes, table and even insert images and many more features.

 Once the user is finished and is ready to submit their post, the submit link will redirect them to the newly created blog post so they are the first to see it and if any changes are needed.